Jay121305/Medical-Follow-Up-System/README.md

 ## 📖 About

-**NEST 2O** (Next-generation Effective System for Treatment & Outcome Observation) is a comprehensive medical follow-up platform designed to bridge the communication gap between healthcare providers and patients while ensuring regulatory-grade data collection for pharmacovigilance.
+**NEST 2O** (Next-generation Effective System for Treatment & Outcome Observation) is a medical follow-up platform that automates post-prescription patient communication while capturing regulatory-grade adverse event data for pharmacovigilance.

 > 💡 **Core Philosophy**: *The doctor initiates, AI assists, the patient verifies, and only consent-gated verified data reaches the doctor.
 AI reduces effort, never decides truth.*